roccoblu/gsv-cs546/README.md

 * The validation data set can be changed through `GSVCitiesDataModule(val_set_names = [...])`.
 * The `fast_dev_run` field can be used before training to check if the code is in order.

-The code to run the model from some previous checkpoin is as follows
+The code to run the model from some previous checkpoint is as follows

 ```python
 from main import VPRModel